 Slowly, and delicately lift the silicone from the board, and off the object.
 The silicone can rip in the thin sections if you aren’t careful.

 Trim away the thin strings on the base.
 Using an X-acto, make a tiny incision where the pole was, to allow the wick the come through.
 Seat the silicone back into the mother mold, and make sure everything fits well.
-Use a couple of rubber bands to keep the halves together.
+Use a couple of rubber bands or zip ties to keep the halves together.

 Melt some wax in a double boiler.
 If you’re going to pour the candle in one section, melt enough wax accordingly.

 If the wick is unwaxed, dip it in the wax, and straighten it out.
 Push the wick through the incision, and pull it out through the hole on the plaster.